josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 #### Click the element

-The following test alternative calls the native element's own `click()` method, which is perfectly fine for *this component*.
+The following test alternative calls the `click()` method of the native element, which is perfectly fine for *this component*.

 <code-example path="testing/src/app/dashboard/dashboard-hero.component.spec.ts" region="click-test-2"></code-example>